I’m trying to be positive.

 I’ve noticed a giant uptick in Google searches related to wills, presumably by those that haven’t made any arrangements for how their assets will get distributed, if God forbid, the worst happens.
 I think people are starting to realise they’re not as invulnerable as they had once hoped.

-Many of you will remember that I shared a positive review for an online will service called Beyond.life quite a while ago, after incurring a tragic… basketball injury, which… umm… left me with a dislocated finger.
+Many of you may remember that I shared a positive review of an online will service I used some time ago, after suffering a tragic basketball injury that, well… umm… left me with a dislocated finger.

 Why do I feel like I’m going to burn in hell for this?

-That blog post is now suddenly thriving with activity, and that can’t be a coincidence.
-Beyond.life allow you to quickly and easily create a professional will online in 15mins for £90.
+That blog post is suddenly thriving with activity, and that can’t be a coincidence.
+Online will services let you quickly and easily create a professional will in just 15 minutes, starting from as little as £50.

 I’m sorry.
 I’m done.